X-Sharp/XSharpPublic/src/Tools/VFPXPorter/Source/VFPXPorterCmd/README.md

 | `VFPXPorter.xh` | Header file with support-library imports |
 | Menu files *(if any)* | X# menu classes |

+The CLI always writes the `.xsproj` and the `.sln` directly into the `-o` folder (the GUI's "place solution and project in the same directory" split is not yet exposed here — see *Planned / Not yet implemented*).

 ---

 ## Deployment requirements